ublue-os/website/docs/images/main/index.md

   - Several pre-built [drivers/akmods](https://github.com/ublue-os/akmods)
   - Various other tools: check out the [complete list of packages](https://github.com/ublue-os/main/blob/main/packages.json)
 - Sets automatic staging of updates for the system
-- Sets flatpaks to update twice a day
+- Sets `flatpaks` to update twice a day
 - Everything else (desktop, artwork, etc) remains stock so you can use this as a good starting image

 ## Tips and Tricks

-Unlike traditional Linux distributions, the base image is intended to be used "out of the box" as it is, packages are installed via Flatpak whenever possible (execpt for IDEs in some cases, more below).
+Unlike traditional Linux distributions, the base image is intended to be used "out of the box" as it is, packages are installed via Flatpak whenever possible (except for IDEs in some cases, more below).
 Should that not be possible, you can use [distrobox](https://github.com/89luca89/distrobox) to have images of mutable distributions where you can install applications normally.
 Want an application that is only available on Arch Linux *and* one that is only on Ubuntu?
 Well, now can have both!